 The 2008 Crawford decision was seen as a green light both to supporters and opponents of stricter ID laws.
 To supporters, Crawford signaled that “reasonable” ID requirements, motivated by a desire to prevent voter fraud, would likely be found constitutional.
 To opponents, the Crawford decision laid out a possible path to future challenges.
 While the Supreme Court ruled that photo ID laws were not unconstitutional on their face, it did signal that if opponents could show specific harms to voters that outweighed states’ interests in curbing fraud, strict voter ID laws might be struck down.

-The number of states having some type of voter ID requirement rose significantly between the presidential elections of 2004 and 2008 (see Figure 2).
+The number of states that had some type of voter ID requirement rose significantly between the presidential elections of 2004 and 2008 (see Figure 2).
 The fastest-growing categories of ID laws involved photo identification, although most states with photo ID requirements still fall into the non-strict category.

 A second spur to the passage of formal ID laws, especially strict photo ID laws, was the Supreme Court’s decision in Shelby County v.
 Holder.
 This 2013 case related to the federal pre-clearance provisions of the Voting Rights Act (VRA).
 Prior to Shelby County, states “covered” under Section 5 of the VRA (primarily states that seceded during the Civil War) were required to have any election-related voting procedure changes pre-cleared by the Justice Department.
-To be granted pre-clearance, a state covered by Section 5 would have to show that an ID law had neither a racially discriminatory intent nor effect.
+To be granted pre-clearance, a state covered by Section 5 would have to show that an ID law did not make minority voters worse off in their “effective exercise of the electoral franchise.”
 Although Section 5 did not altogether stop the passage of stricter photo ID requirements — Georgia’s strict photo ID law was precleared by the Department of Justice in 2006 — it put a damper on states that might have otherwise attempted to pass them.

 With pre-clearance effectively gutted due to the court’s decision that the coverage formula outlined in Section 4 of the VRA was outdated, southern states were emboldened to adopt stricter ID laws.
-States such as North Carolina and Texas moved quickly to enact photo ID laws that were much stricter than those from the previous decade.
-These laws, in turn, were challenged under a different section (Section 2) of the VRA.
-Currently, both North Carolina and Texas’s laws are on hold due to adverse federal court decisions.
-Pennsylvania’s photo ID law is on hold because of adverse state court action.
+Several states, including North Carolina and Texas, moved quickly to enact photo ID laws that were much stricter than those from the previous decade.

 Research on voter ID